Adrian398/MedFM_Challenge_2023/Examples.md

 ```bash
 tensorboard --logdir .\work_dirs\
 ```
-Sidenote: If plots appear to be cut off, uncheck `Ignore outliers in chart scaling` under scalar settings
+Sidenote: If plots appear to be cut off, uncheck `Ignore outliers in chart scaling` under scalar settings and set smoothing to 0.